-For many of us, lunch is just another meal of the day, but take a look at the Japanese and the amount of effort they put on perfecting each meal.
-For the Japanese, eating is a way of indulging, and the food is also a mean of expressing.
+For many of us, lunch is just another meal of the day, but take a look at the Japanese and the amount of effort they put into perfecting each meal.
+For the Japanese, eating is a way of indulging, and food is also a means of expression.
 The bento boxes represent the human of Japan, and they present themselves through these small bento boxes.

 What about you?
 What would you put inside your own Bento box?
 How would you present yourself through this small 弁当?